-SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site) Indicators Targets efficiently. renewable energy i.e. from fossil fuels. of locally important buildings within a conservation area.
-No specific targets identified.
-Minimise local and global pollution and protect or enhance environmental • Minimise the consumption of water, land, soil, minerals, aggregates and other raw materials by all?
-E.g. through integrated transport, Maintaining Herefordshire Council's County Site and Monuments Register.
-No specific targets identified, but need to ensure that the register is kept up to date. resources.
+SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site...)
+Indicators Targets efficiently.
+Minimise local and global pollution and protect or enhance environmental resources. renewable energy i.e. from fossil fuels.
+Minimise the consumption of water, land, soil, minerals, aggregates and other raw materials by all?
+E.g. through integrated transport, sustainable resource-efficient design, local sourcing of food, goods, materials.
+Encourage the re- use/enhancement (to high standards of sustainable resource-efficient design) of existing buildings and minimise the need for new build.
+Encourage the use of clean technologies and water minimisation techniques. concerning the aspects of local loss of locally important buildings within a conservation area.
+Maintaining Herefordshire Council's County Site and Monuments Register.
 Monitoring changes to historic landscapes.
+Agricultural land usage by quality No specific targets identified.
+No specific targets identified, but need to ensure that the register is kept up to date.
 No specific targets identified.
-Encourage the re- use/enhancement (to high standards of sustainable resource-efficient design) of existing buildings and minimise the need for new build.
-Encourage the use of clean technologies and water minimisation techniques.
-Agricultural land usage by quality Measure the number of hectares of best and most versatile soil lost through development.
+Measure the number of hectares of best and most versatile soil lost through development.